 In maintaining a relationship between the highest and lowest salaries, lower levels of compensation should be comparable to or better than the average salaries paid in the marketplace, but not so far above the average that good stewardship of the church’s funds is compromised.
 Salaries at the top levels should reflect a tempering of excessive compensation.

 The GAMC provides a wide range of services requiring an array of specialties.
-There are office mangers, information specialists, attorneys, theologians, policy experts, and mail room workers, to name but a few.
-Some positions are rather standard across many other types of organizations while others require highly specific skill sets.
-That makes development of compensation packages challenging but the GAMC compensation is always guided by General Assembly’s guiding principles.
+There are office managers, information specialists, attorneys, theologians, policy experts, and mail room workers, to name but a few.
+Some positions are rather standard across many other types of organizations, while others require highly specific skill sets.
+That makes the development of compensation packages challenging, but General Assembly's guiding principles always guide the GAMC compensation.

-For example, in keeping with the second paragraph of principle number eleven above, when salary, wages, and benefits are combined for our lowest paying positions, the GAMC’s total compensation is above median compensation for similar religious and nonprofit organizations.
-The compensation for the highest paid employees is between the 25 and the 50th percentile for similar positions.
+For example, in keeping with the second paragraph of principle eleven above, when salary, wages, and benefits are combined for our lowest-paying positions, the GAMC's total compensation is above median compensation for similar religious and nonprofit organizations.
+The highest-paid employees' compensation is between the 25 and the 50th percentile for similar positions.

 Particularly troubling for me is this sentence from the NPNR study guide: